Skip to main content

 Talking with Your Student About Alcohol

-Research suggests that students who talk with their parents about alcohol avoidance strategies before the first year of college are more likely to avoid alcohol, limit its use, and spend less time with heavily drinking peers.
+Research suggests that students who talk with their parents and families about alcohol avoidance strategies before they begin the first year of college are more likely to avoid alcohol, limit its use, and spend less time with heavy-drinking peers.

-Familiarize yourself with how alcohol affects the body and brain of young adults.
+To prepare, familiarize yourself with how alcohol affects the body and brain of young adults.
 Take some time to evaluate your own attitudes, values, and beliefs about alcohol and drinking.
-Establish open communication to make it easy for your student to talk honestly with you.
-Show your student that you care about their success in college, both academically and socially.
+Establish open communication, asking nonjudgmental and open-ended questions, to make it easy for your student to talk honestly with you and to express how they think and feel avbout college pressures and facing new situations. and show your student that you care about their success in college, both academically and socially.

 • How will you handle it if you feel pressure to drink?
 What will you say?